nodejs/node/doc/guides/maintaining-openssl.md

 This document describes how to update `deps/openssl/`.

+If you need to provide updates across all active release lines you will currently need to generate two PRs as follows:

+* a PR following the instruction below based on the main branch.
+  This PR should cherry pick back to the active release lines except for the 10.x line.
+* a PR which uses the same commit from the first PR to apply the updates to the openssl source code, with a new commit generated by following steps 2 onwards on the 10.x line.
+This is necessary because differences in 10.x requires that the configuration files be regenerated specifically for 10.x.

 ## Requirements
 * Linux environment.
 * `perl` Only Perl version 5 is tested.